javi-castillo/javi-castillo.github.io/content/publication/zermatten-land-2024/index.md

 publication_types:
 - article-journal
 doi: 10.1109/JSTARS.2024.3369876
+publication: IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing
 abstract: Deep learning has emerged as a promising avenue for automatic mapping, demonstrating high efficacy in land cover categorization through various semantic segmentation models.
 Nonetheless, the practical deployment of these models encounters important